Budibase/website/content/blog/process-improvement-plan/index.md

 Discrete tools are used to solve a specific pain point within your business processes.
 These are apps that are built for a dedicated function, often at a single point in your workflows.

 For example, many businesses waste large amounts of time tracking employee expenses.
-Here, you might use [invoice approval software](https://budibase.com/approval-apps/templates/invoice-approval-software/), to eliminate the need for manual reviews, meetings, and document sharing.

 ![Invoice process discrete tool](https://res.cloudinary.com/daog6scxm/image/upload/v1642419951/cms/Invoice_Approval_Software_Screenshot_2_tfgjnl.png "Invoice approval software")